Deadline: Open January 1-June 15, 2026

 Match: 50%

-Eligible Entities: Be a for-profit or nonprofit organization or entity that can demonstrate previous experience distributing and marketing independent feature films.
-We do not accept applications from individuals, or individual film LLCs at this time.
+Eligible Entities: Businesses and Nonprofits that can demonstrate previous experience distributing and marketing independent feature films.

 International Women’s Media Foundation